touilleMan/ecs/README.rst

 The module is called ``ecs``. ``ces`` is too close to something else, and while there is another library called ``ecs``, it's for an E-Commerce service from Amazon and is unlikely to name-clash in your projects.

-As this module is in somewhat rarefied air, with not a lot of company, the concepts and API will change often during development.
+As this module is in somewhat rarefied air, with not a lot of company, the concepts and API may change during development.
 Inspiration is taken from the `Ash framework`_ for ActionScript 3.0 and `Artemis framework`_ for Java.

 .. _Ash framework: http://www.ashframework.org/
 .. _Artemis framework: http://gamadu.com/artemis/index.html